maelstorm19/automatic-training-serving-project/README.md

     - train a model by running the command :  python run_training.py -lr={'Your learning rate'} -batch_size={'Your batch_size'} -epochs={'number of epochs'}
     - serve a model by running the command : tensorflow_model_server --model_base_path=/serving_app/serving/saved_model --rest_api_port=9000 --model_name=cat-dog
+    - Evaluate the accuracy of the model by running : python evaluate.py -num_samples={'Number of test samples'}
 You can now test the served model outside of the container by running the command: python make_inference --image={'Your image path'}

 ## Copyright